Flopping a Flush in Texas Hold'em — Exact Probability

-Suited hole cards flop a made flush 0.84% of the time — about 1 in 119 flops.
-A flush draw is far more common: 10.94% (1 in 9.1).
+With any two suited hole cards, the probability of flopping a complete flush is 0.84% — approximately 1 in 119 flops.
+A flush draw (4 cards to a flush) is far more common: 10.9% (1 in 9.2).
 When you flop a flush draw, you complete it by the river 34.97% of the time.
-Add backdoor flush draws (41.6% on the flop, 4.16% completion) and roughly half of all suited hole cards see some flush-related equity on the flop.
+Roughly half of all suited hands see some flush-related equity on the flop — made flush (0.84%), flush draw (10.9%), or backdoor flush draw (41.6%).
+The full combinatorics and exact scenario breakdown are below.

 Made Flush